-Even worse, your risk of dying in a motorcycle crash is 35 times more likely than a car accident.
+Even worse, your risk of dying in a motorcycle crash is 35 times more likely than in a car accident.
 One way to protect yourself is to always wear your helmet, even if you drive defensively, and taking proactive measures protects you from unsafe drivers.

 If you or a loved one has been seriously hurt in a motorcycle accident in Folsom, call our experienced injury attorneys at (916) 921-6400 for a free consultation.Most Accident-Prone Intersections in Folsom, CA

 Folsom Boulevard near Blue Ravine is listed as one of the most dangerous intersections in Folsom.
 Many accidents have been reported at that intersection.
 Other hazardous intersections in Folsom include:

 - Mormon Street, Natoma Street Alley, and Riley Street